Applicants must meet the following requirements:

-The School of Graduate Studies will accept scores from the TOEFL iBT Special Home Edition from applicants for this application cycle until further notice.
+Note: results from the Special Home Edition of the Internet-based TOEFL Test (launched in select countries in March 2020) will be considered from applicants for this application cycle until further notice.

 If you have studied at an English-language university outside of Canada, official confirmation of English as the language of instruction and examination from your university will be required.

 6. Two academic references: